JasonChou0219/test/docs/source/04_How-To.rst

 Login page
 -----------

-The log-in view is a security feature, that ensures that only registered users have access to the devices in your network.
+The log-in view is a security feature, that ensures that only registered users have access to the services in your network.
 The Open Authorization protocol 2 (OAuth2) is used to secure communication between the backend and frontend.
 Once logged-in, you can add new users, delete users and reset passwords.
 The device manager frontend uses the Angular Authentication tool (AuthInterceptor) which relies on a HttpInterceptor interface to grant access to permitted users.